NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

    :width: 100%
    :alt: MobileNet example

-   Figure B: Each of these grouped convolution complexes -- the operations within the rectangles on the left -- is very wide; each is too wide to fit legibly on the illustration.
+   Figure B: Each grouped convolution—the operations within the rectangles on the left—is very wide; each is too wide to fit legibly on the illustration.

 The group convolution fusion is able to replace each of those giant subgraphs